History of Kumasi: British Colonial era (1901–1957)

 Kumasi was formally annexed in 1901.
 The city was in ruins since the 1880s and by 1901 its population had declined to 3000.
 Modernization of Kumasi began in 1896.
 A fort was constructed in the centre of town to function as the colonial administrative headquarters.
 In 1905, the wetlands close to central part of the town were drained for the construction of railways and its station to connect Accra and Cape Coast.
 In 1925, the colonial government established the Kumasi Public Health Board as the modern local government.
 The Kumasi Light and Power Supply was founded within this period.
 Pipe-borne water was developed in the 1920s.
 The Kumasi Combined General Hospital and the Kumasi Mental Hospital were also constructed.
 Under the colonial government, the Kumasi economy became cash-based with the establishment of industries to tap into rubber and cocoa.
 In 1907, 11 European firms were established in the city.
 In the 1920s, the Wesley College of Education was built while the Central Market was completed in 1925.
 The University of Science and Technology was established in 1952.
-Kumasi hosted the 6th Pan African Conference in 1953.
+Kumasi hosted the Conference of West African Nationalists in 1953.

 The colonial government removed strict barriers that deterred emigration to Kumasi.
 There was an influx of immigrants as a result; these included people from the Northern Territories, Syrians, Lebanese and Indians.
 Houses made of swish, brick or cement with iron and shingle roof spread within this period.
 By 1905, 60 of such houses were built within the city.
 Kumasi struggled with migration especially during the Second World War.
 The government introduced Social Welfare services in response.
 A Probation service, Juvenile Court, Remand Home and Community Centre were established in the 1940s.
 Historian Busia comments on the growth of individualism that accompanied the modernization of Kumasi.

 In 1910, Chief Commissioner of Asante, J. F. C. Fuller provided rules to regulate construction in Kumasi which stated that the permits for construction could be obtained through the Chief commissioner.
 These regulations were limited to European residential areas as African residential areas lacked proper supervision.
 In the 1940s, the District commissioner revived Akan courtyard architecture with British influence but this received poor reception from the locals for its unsanitary and uncomfortable conditions.
 In 1944, the District Commissioner promoted the construction of nuclear settlements in Kumasi Zongo which received mixed reception.
 European residences within this period were characterized by Bungalows.
 Schmidt argues that the British colonial government segregated Kumasi's residential districts on racial lines.
 Green belts were developed but these emerged as Nature Reserves when Ghana gained independence.
 Parks were also planned in the city.
 In the mid 20th century, Kumasi was referred to as the "Garden City of West Africa".